spothero/tools/README.md

 #### Overview
 This library contains common modules for use in all GoLang projects across SpotHero.
-To use this library simply add this as a dependency in your [dep Gopkg.toml](https://github.com/golang/dep/blob/master/docs/Gopkg.toml.md) using the latest release.
+To use this library simply import one of the packages in this library into your project and go modules will handle the rest.

+Because this library is still under active development and is not yet 1.0, please expect that we may occasionally make backwards-incompatible changes.

 Currently, this library supports the following features: